 I have managed to make these tasty ale bread rolls a few times though, and they never fail to impress - with their wholesome, malty flavour, their crusty exterior and fluffy interior.

 I used some old fashioned English ale that we picked up from a local brewery, but any good-quality, traditional ale will do the job.
 The flour is a mix of your normal strong white bread flour, and also some strong wholemeal flour.
-The combination of the ale and the wholemeal heartiness means these rolls go perfectly with a Ploughmans lunch, or even with a thick stew or soup.

 I've gone for the simple ploughman's sandwich here: Layerings of baby spinach, mature cheddar cheese, apple & plum chutney, and tangy apple chunks (I use Jazz apple - my absolute favourite).
 This combination is a complete winner!